Dell-Networking/ansible-dellos-docs/source/intro.rst

 Introduction
 ############

-This information explains Ansible and the Dell EMC Networking Ansible integration.
+This information explains Ansible and the Dell EMC Ansible integration.

 Ansible
 *******